iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 ---

 ## Hardware Components
 This project was implemented and validated using Raspberry Pi 4 Model B boards, which served as vehicle nodes (senders) for securely transmitting image data.
-Each Raspberry Pi node performed the following tasks:
+Each Raspberry Pi node performs the following tasks:

 - Encryption of raw image data using the ASCON encryption algorithm.
 - Transmission of encrypted data to the central receiver node (server) using the MQTT protocol.

 Additionally, a camera module can be integrated with the Raspberry Pi board to capture real-time image data and further validate system performance.

-_(**Note:** In this implementation, offline images were used to validate the proposed framework.)_
+_(**NOTE:** In this implementation, offline images were used to validate the proposed framework.)_

 ---